 If you’re missing one or more teeth, it can be difficult to complete daily tasks, like eating, speaking clearly, and smiling with confidence.
 The good news is that there are a variety of tooth replacement options out there.
-At Riviera Family Dentistry, we offer customized dentures in Denver to restore the function of your smile.
+At Riviera Family Dentistry of Denver, we offer customized dentures in Denver to restore the function of your smile.
 To find out if dentures are the right tooth replacement option for you, give us a call to schedule a consultation.

 Aside from tooth loss, qualifying for dentures doesn’t take much.
 The prosthetics don’t have overly restrictive treatment requirements.
 Still, you should consult our dentists to settle the matter.
 They can perform an oral exam to see if you’re a good dentures candidate.
 That said, you needn’t panic if they believe you’re not one – alternative restorations are available.
 (You could also become a candidate later via preliminary dental work.)
 To learn more, just keep reading or call us for details.